How The Oscars Gave Fashion Brands A Makeover

 With the contracts, these celebrities often times will become the ‘face’ of the brand for the duration.
-Using the example above, Jennifer Lawrence contractually has to wear Dior to a certain number of red carpets a year, and since Dior also employs Natalie Portman, Marion Cotillard and Charlize Theron, a similar obligation on the celebrity’s part may also be at play – ultimately, further exposing the brand at award shows, collecting more consumer and celebrity interest, and continuing to build off of the cycle.
+Using the example above, Jennifer Lawrence contractually has to wear Dior to a certain number of red carpets a year, and since Dior also employs Natalie Portman, Marion Cotillard, and Charlize Theron, a similar obligation on the celebrity’s part may also be at play – ultimately, further exposing the brand at award shows, collecting more consumer and celebrity interest, and continuing to build off of the cycle.

 Broadcasters of course, feed into this cycle as well.
 E!
-Live on the Red Carpet has developed revolutionary ways to inspect what the stars are wearing from the 360 Glam Cam, shoe cams, even in recent years a jewelry, make-up, and mani-cam.
-With these different features stars are truly under the microscope and no inch missed – which is all the more welcomed by the brand houses they’re wearing and representing.
+Live on the Red Carpet has developed revolutionary ways to inspect what the stars are wearing from the 360 Glam Cam, shoe cams, and even in recent years jewelry, make-up, and mani-cam.
+With these different features, stars are truly under the microscope and no inch missed – which is all the more welcomed by the brand houses they’re wearing and representing.

 What About Male Fashion Brands?
 Does The Above Apply?